Tag: web development

 document.documentElement.outerHTML

-3. Copy the HTML
+3. Copy and Save the HTML

-Handling Large HTML Outputs
+Working with Large HTML Outputs

-1. Save to a File
+1. Save the HTML to a File

 const html = document.documentElement.outerHTML;